 I didn’t mind it.
 But if there are more stories to tell with this new situation, we could meet Rory’s Max Medina, the guy that never quite fit but seemed okay when he was introduced.
 I don’t think anyone spends much time wishing that Max and Lorelei were back together.
 But I’m glad Lorelei went out with him!

 By the way, part of me is hoping that there are more Gilmore Girls in our future.
 I’m reasonably confident a lot of people binged the new episodes the weekend they came out and are now ready for more.
 And Netflix seems to have more money than NASA.
 From a very practical standpoint, Jess is on the hottest new family drama of the fall, This is Us, so he’s not going to be available any time soon for another show.
 Maybe Rory gets a new boyfriend, someone we haven’t seen before?
 I wrote a whole article on how even though Gilmore Girls: Year in the Life was flawed, I still loved it.
 And I’m ready for more!
 I love you, Gilmore Girls!

 Thanks for reading!
-Sign up for the newsletter to get new blog posts before they’re posted.
+Sign up for the newsletter to get our free Guide to 75 Binge-Worthy TV Shows.